The Last Stand (2012)

-The Last Stand is actually a little more than just the sum of its parts.
-Director Kim Ji-woon brings a subtly different look and feel to the proceedings, taking what is essentially a western and tempering it with a Asiatic aesthetic and better than average script (as far as action movies go).
+The Last Stand is surprisingly a little more than just the sum of its parts.
+Director Kim Ji-woon brings a subtly different look and feel to the proceedings, taking what is essentially a western and tempering it with an Asiatic aesthetic and better than average script (as far as action movies go).
 The movie benefits from interesting characters who you can relate to and who are quite endearing.
-There are elements of emotional drama here, that you don’t often get in this genre.
-Arnold Schwarzenegger is actually a better actor than a lot of people think and his portrayal of world weary sheriff Ray Owens is pretty good.
+There are elements of emotional drama here, that you don't often get in this genre.
+Arnold Schwarzenegger is actually a better actor than a lot of people think, and his portrayal of world-weary sheriff Ray Owens is pretty good.
 When a particular cast member dies in the second act, it is handled well by all the cast and it is a surprisingly sad scene.
-It’s not Shakespeare but is light years beyond a lot of movies these days, who are populated by disposable characters you are totally indifferent to.
+It's not Shakespeare but is light years beyond a lot of movies these days, who are populated by disposable characters you are totally indifferent to.